railwayapp/docs/src/docs/reference/pricing/plans.md

 You can purchase credits from your account's [billing page](https://railway.app/account/billing).

-### One-time grant of credits on the Trial plan
+### One-time grant of credits on the Free Trial

 Users who create a new Trial account receive a free one-time grant of $5.
 Railway will expend any free credit before consuming any purchased credits.
 Trial plan users are unable to purchase credits without upgrading to the Hobby plan.

-Learn more about Railway's Trial plan [here](/reference/pricing/free-trial).
+Learn more about Railway's Free Trial [here](/reference/pricing/free-trial).

 ## Partial Month Charges